-In the event of a failure of the City to comply with any provision of the Continuing Disclosure Certificate, the Paying Agent, the Underwriter or any owner or Beneficial Owner of the Bonds may take such actions as may be necessary and appropriate, including seeking mandamus or specific performance by court order, to cause the City to comply with its obligations under the Continuing Disclosure Certificate.
+In the event of a failure of the City to comply with any provision of the Continuing Disclosure Certificate, the Paying Agent, the Underwriters or any owner or Beneficial Owner of the Bonds may take such actions as may be necessary and appropriate, including seeking mandamus or specific performance by court order, to cause the City to comply with its obligations under the Continuing Disclosure Certificate.
 A default under the Continuing Disclosure Certificate will not be deemed an event of default under the Bond Ordinance or the Bonds, and the sole remedy under the Continuing Disclosure Certificate in the event of any failure of the City to comply with the Continuing Disclosure Certificate will be an action to compel performance.

 The City has engaged in undertakings similar to the Continuing Disclosure Certificate with respect to certain outstanding obligations of the City, under which it has agreed to provide to the national information repositories (presently, only the MSRB) certain operating data of the City and the audited financial statements of the City (collectively, the "Annual Report").
-Over the last five years, the City has substantially complied with its prior undertakings, except that, for the fiscal year ending December 31, 2016, the City's financial statements and operating data were filed one day late and the City failed to file notices of its failures to timely file the financial statements and operating data.
-In addition, the City has failed to file event notices on a timely basis related to rating changes.
-In order to promote compliance with the City's obligations under the Continuing Disclosure Certificate and the City's prior undertakings with respect to the timeliness and content of Annual Reports, the City engaged the law firm of Gilmore & Bell, P.C.
+Over the last five years, the City has substantially complied with its prior undertakings to file its Annual Report, but has failed to timely file notices of certain material events related to redemptions of bonds and rating changes.
+In order to promote compliance with the City's obligations under the Continuing Disclosure Certificate and the City's prior undertakings with respect to the timeliness and content of Annual Reports, the City has engaged the law firm of Gilmore & Bell, P.C.